Gibson ES-339: Options

 The standard 339 is available with what is referred to as the "30 over 60" or 30/60 neck and the beefier '59 neck profile.
 Both necks are made of mahogany.
 The 30/60 neck is based on the vintage slim neck design seen on most 335 models, with an additional .030 of an inch depth from front to back.

-The ES-339 comes with variations of pickups, pair of Gibson 57' classic humbuckers, a model of a PAF pick up with Alnico II magnets or MHS Memphis Historic Spec or Burstbucker 1 & 2.
+The ES-339 comes with variations of pickups, pair of Gibson 57' classic humbuckers, a model reissue of a PAF pick up with Alnico II magnets or MHS Memphis Historic Spec or Burstbucker 1 & 2.

 The ES-339 Figured features all the same design specifications with exception to the wood construction, which is curly maple (also known as flamed maple).
 This model is even more expensive than the standard ES-339.
 There is also a ES-339 studio version.

 Epiphone

-Epiphone also makes 3 versions of the ES-339, called the ES-339 Pro, ES-339 P90 Pro and the Ultra-339.
+Epiphone also made 3 versions of the ES-339, called the ES-339 Pro, ES-339 P90 Pro and the Ultra-339.
 They are considerably less expensive than the Gibson version.
+They currently make one model called under the 'Inspired by Gibson' line which comes in 4 colours: Natural, Pelham Blue, Cherry and Vintage Sunburst.